aaxu/Schedule-Alert/README.md

   * If the alert is not dismissed, as the time gets closer to the event, the duration and the intensity of the vibration will increase.
-When there are 5 minutes remaining (changeable), an alarm will sound and the phone will vibrate continually until dismissed or 10 minutes have passed.
+When there are 5 minutes remaining, an alarm will sound and the phone will vibrate continually until dismissed or 10 minutes have passed.
+  **Due to Swift limitations, the vibration modifications and continuous alerts were not able to be implemented.
+Currently, the app sends notifications every 5 minutes. **

   * The app itself functions essentially like an alarm and you can set multiple alarms (with the ability to go off on selected days of the week